FSSKM/TAGC_review/docs/ukb_preprocessing_readme.md

 ## Data downloading

 Once your data application is approved by the UK Biobank, the data can be downloaded from the https://ams.ukbiobank.ac.uk/ams/.
-Here is a detailed instruction for downloading various data types: https://biobank.ctsu.ox.ac.uk/~bbdatan/Data_Access_Guide.pdf.
-The UNIX program ukbconv, which can also be downloaded from this page: https://biobank.ndph.ox.ac.uk/showcase/download.cgi
+A detailed instruction for downloading various data types is available in the [UK Biobank Data Access Guide](https://biobank.ctsu.ox.ac.uk/~bbdatan/Data_Access_Guide.pdf).
+The UNIX program `ukbconv` can also be downloaded from this page: https://biobank.ndph.ox.ac.uk/showcase/download.cgi

 ```{bash}
 ### preparation